When to Refinance a Car (and When to Wait)

 You have an older car

 If you have a car that’s 10 years old or more, you may have difficulties finding a lender willing to refinance.
-This is because many lenders set limits on how old a vehicle must be in order to qualify for the loan.
+Many lenders set limits on how old a vehicle must be in order to qualify for the loan.
 If you find yourself in a situation where you must refinance, consider taking out a personal loan or trading in the vehicle as alternative options.

-So when you refinance your upside-down vehicle, you end up adding to the overall cost of the vehicle.
+When you refinance your upside-down vehicle, you add to the overall cost of the vehicle.
 One way around this is to pay the difference in cash so you’re no longer upside down, then you can refinance at a lower rate.
 Even if it takes you a few months of making a few extra payments, it may be worth it in the long run.
-Another thing you may do is take out other financing, like a personal loan or home equity loan to help you cover the full cost of refinancing.
+Alternatively, you could also take out other financing, like a personal loan or home equity loan to help you cover the full cost of refinancing.

-McClary emphasizes the importance of making sure you can afford a new car before you make the purchase.
-“If you have an doubt about your ability to pay,” he said, “you’re better off not making the purchase and looking for other alternatives.”
+McClary emphasizes the importance of making sure you can afford a new car before you make the initial purchase.
+“If you have any doubt about your ability to pay,” he said, “you’re better off not making the purchase and looking for other alternatives.”

 Your loan has prepayment penalties

 Some auto lenders charge penalties for paying off the loan early; but most do not.
-If your current auto loan comes with prepayment penalties in the fine print, then you’ll want to do some math to determine if refinancing is a good deal after you pay the penalties.
+If your current auto loan comes with prepayment penalties, usually noted in the fine print, then you’ll want to do some math to determine if refinancing is a good deal after you pay the penalties.

 If you’re simply refinancing, and you know you’ll get a better rate and save yourself some money, it’s really a no-brainer.
 If you’re not sure if you’ll save any money, use this auto refinance calculator to estimate your savings and decide if it makes good financial sense to refinance

-Of course, in many cases, people refinance because they need to lower their monthly payment, usually due to some unforeseen financial crisis.
+In many cases, people refinance because they need to lower their monthly payment, usually due to some unforeseen financial crisis.
 Finding balance between your immediate financial needs and long-term financial health is never easy, but if you do the math and plan accordingly you can make the right financial decision for you and your family.

-If refinancing your vehicle is necessary to improve your cash flow, you may refinance now to help yourself get back into a positive situation.
-Then, once things have stabilized, start making extra payments on your auto loan to pay it down faster, provided that there aren’t prepayment penalties on your new loan.
+If refinancing your vehicle is necessary to improve your cash flow, you may refinance now to get back into a positive financial situation.
+Once your personal finances have stabilized, start making extra payments on your auto loan to pay it down faster, provided that there aren’t prepayment penalties on your new loan.
 You’ll pay your auto loan off sooner and save yourself some interest expense.

 Speak to a credit counselor

 If you’re not sure refinancing your auto loan is the right move, you may want to seek professional help, like talking to a certified counselor with the National Foundation for Credit Counseling (NFCC).
 The NFCC is the largest nonprofit financial counseling service in the U.S. and they help people get financial control over their lives.
 They offer debt and credit counseling for free or at a minimal charge, and can help you figure out if refinancing is right for you.
-Even though an auto loan can’t be included in a debt settlement plan, there is still a benefit to talking with a credit counselor if you’re having trouble — there are solutions that can be found using the advice of a nonprofit credit counselor that you may not be able to find on your own.
+Even though an auto loan can’t be included in a debt settlement plan, there is still a benefit to talking with a credit counselor if you’re having trouble making payments.
+A nonprofit credit counselor could provide solutions that you may not be able to find on your own.
 You can use the NFCC locator to find a credit counselor in your area.

-When you are shopping around, make sure you don’t go with the first offer you’re presented with.
+When you are shopping around, make sure you don’t go with the first offer you’re presented with either.
 Take your time and request quotes from multiple lenders.
-Compare the APR, term, payment amount, fees and penalties (read the fine print) from each lender to find the best offer.
+Compare the APR, term, payment amount, fees and penalties (be sure to read the fine print) from each lender to find the best offer.
 Once you make a choice, the lender will guide you through the exact process and what comes next.